KevinOConnor/can2040/docs/API.md

 The `bitrate` parameter specifies the CAN bus speed (for example `500000` for a 500Kbit/s CAN bus).

-The `gpio_rx` parameter specifies the rp2040/rp2350 gpio number that is routed to the "CAN RX" pin of the CAN bus transceiver.
-It should be between 0 and 29 (for GPIO0 to GPIO29).
+The `gpio_rx` parameter specifies the gpio number that is routed to the "CAN RX" pin of the CAN bus transceiver.
+On rp2040 it should be between 0 and 29 (for GPIO0 to GPIO29).
+On the rp2350 chips it may be between 0 and 31 (for GPIO0 to GPIO31), or alternatively between 16 and 47 (for GPIO16 to GPIO47) if both `gpio_rx` and `gpio_tx` are between 16 and 47.

-The `gpio_tx` parameter specifies the rp2040/rp2340 gpio number that is routed to the "CAN TX" pin of the CAN bus transceiver.
-It should be between 0 and 29 (for GPIO0 to GPIO29).
+The `gpio_tx` parameter specifies the gpio number that is routed to the "CAN TX" pin of the CAN bus transceiver.
+On rp2040 chips it should be between 0 and 29 (for GPIO0 to GPIO29).
+On the rp2350 chips it may be between 0 and 31 (for GPIO0 to GPIO31), or alternatively between 16 and 47 (for GPIO16 to GPIO47) if both `gpio_rx` and `gpio_tx` are between 16 and 47.

 After calling this function, activity on the CAN bus may result in the user specified `can2040_rx_cb` callback being invoked.